matn7/CS-Notes/src/main/java/basic_java/README.md

 - Used to synchronize one or more tasks by forcing them to wait for completion of a set of operations being performed by other tasks.
-- Give initial count to count down latch object and task that calls await() on that object will block until count reaches zero.
+- Give initial count to count down latch object and task that calls `await()` on that object will block until count reaches zero.
 - The count cannot be reset.
-- Typically use is to divide a problem into "n" independently solveable tasks and create a CountDownLatch with value of "n".
+- Typically, use is to divide a problem into "n" independently solvable tasks and create a CountDownLatch with value of "n".
-- When each task is finished it calls countDown on Latch.
+- When each task is finished it calls `countDown()` on Latch.
-- Task waiting to solve call await() on the Latch to hold themselves back until it is completed.
+- Task waiting to solve call `await()` on the Latch to hold themselves back until it is completed.

 **CyclicBarrier**

-- Used in situation where you want to create a group of tasks to perform work in parallel plus wait until they are still finished before moving on to the next step, like join or countDownLatch.
+- Used in situation where you want to create a group of tasks to perform work in parallel plus wait until they are still finished before moving on to the next step, like `join()` or `countDownLatch()`.
 - Can be reused.

 ### From Java 8 Book

 **Concurrent Programming**

-- Runnable - describes task that might be executed asynchronously.
+- Runnable: Describes task that might be executed asynchronously.
-- Executor - plans execute runnable instance.
+- Executor: Plans execute runnable instance.
-- Callable - tasks that return results or throw exception.
+- Callable: Tasks that return results or throw exception.
 - Results without synchronization are unpredictable.
 - Better use thread safe data structures than use locks.
-- ConcurrentHashMap - is thread safe array allows to updates elements using atomic operations.
+- ConcurrentHashMap: Ss thread safe array allows to update elements using atomic operations.
 - To interrupt task set interrupt flag or throw InterruptedException.
 - Thread is mechanism that allow to execute sequence of instruction, these instructions are provided by OS.
 - Couple of threads work in parallel using multiple processors of different time slice of the same processor.